 This permit requires sampling for discharges to impaired stream segments in accordance with Parts C.2. and C.3. of this permit.
 At a minimum, permittees are required to sample for impaired waters benchmarks biannually.
-NOTE: Clarification of Discharge into an Impaired Stream Segment: In Appendix C "discharge into an impaired stream segment" means "discharge into, or within one linear mile upstream of, and in the same watershed as, any portion of an impaired stream segment."
+In Appendix C "discharge into an impaired stream segment" means "discharge into, or within one linear mile upstream of, and in the same watershed as, any portion of an impaired stream segment."
 The linear distance shall be measured from the closest stormwater outfall that discharges upstream of, and in the same watershed as, any portion the impaired waterbody.

-- C.1 Discharges into an Impaired Stream Segment.
-The permittee is not eligible for coverage under this permit to discharge to an impaired stream segment, as defined in Appendix A, unless the permittee: - C.1.1 Prevents all exposure as a result of industrial activity to stormwater of the pollutant(s) for which the water body is impaired, and retains documentation of procedures taken to prevent exposure onsite with the SWPPP; or - C.1.2 Documents that the pollutant(s) for which the water body is impaired is not present at the facility as a result of industrial activity, and retains documentation with the SWPPP; or - C.1.3 Prepares and submits data certified in accordance with C.1.4 documenting that the discharge will not cause or contribute to an exceedance of a Water Quality Standard, and retains such data onsite with the SWPPP.
-To do this, the permittee must include data and other technical information demonstrating that the discharge will not cause or contribute to an exceedance of a Water Quality Standard, as follows: - C.1.3.1 For discharges to waters without an EPA-approved TMDL, that the discharge of the pollutant for which the water is impaired will not exceed the in-stream water quality criteria at the outfall to the water body; or - C.1.3.2 For discharges to waters with an EPA-approved TMDL, that there is sufficient remaining wasteload allocation (WLA) in the TMDL to allow the discharge and that existing discharges to the water body are subject to compliance schedules designed to bring the water body into attainment with Water Quality Standards; or - C.1.3.3 Monitors Pollutant of Concern to demonstrate that the discharge will not cause or contribute to an exceedance of a Water Quality Standard as prescribed in Section C.2. - C.1.4 Certification.
+C.1 Discharges into an Impaired Stream Segment.
+The permittee is not eligible for coverage under this permit to discharge to an impaired stream segment, as defined in Appendix A, unless the permittee:

+C.1.1 Prevents all exposure as a result of industrial activity to stormwater of the pollutant(s) for which the water body is impaired, and retains documentation of procedures taken to prevent exposure onsite with the SWPPP; or

+C.1.2 Documents that the pollutant(s) for which the water body is impaired is not present at the facility as a result of industrial activity, and retains documentation with the SWPPP; or

+C.1.3 Prepares and submits data certified in accordance with C.1.4 documenting that the discharge will not cause or contribute to an exceedance of a Water Quality Standard, and retains such data onsite with the SWPPP.
+To do this, the permittee must include data and other technical information demonstrating that the discharge will not cause or contribute to an exceedance of a Water Quality Standard, as follows:

+C.1.3.1 For discharges to waters without an EPA-approved TMDL, that the discharge of the pollutant for which the water is impaired will not exceed the in-stream water quality criteria at the outfall to the water body; or

+C.1.3.2 For discharges to waters with an EPA-approved TMDL, that there is sufficient remaining wasteload allocation (WLA) in the TMDL to allow the discharge and that existing discharges to the water body are subject to compliance schedules designed to bring the water body into attainment with Water Quality Standards; or

+C.1.3.3 Monitors Pollutant of Concern to demonstrate that the discharge will not cause or contribute to an exceedance of a Water Quality Standard as prescribed in Section C.2.

+C.1.4 Certification.
 In order to meet the requirements in Part C.1.3.1 or C.1.3.2, the permittee must submit supporting documentation, with a Professional Engineer's Certification as defined in Appendix A, with the NOI.
 The Director may also require a Professional Engineer's Certification for any facility that does not adequately demonstrate that it is in compliance with the exclusions in Part C.1.1 or C.1.2.
-Permittees qualifying to discharge to impaired waterbodies under C.1.1, C.1.2, C.1.3.1, or C.1.3.2 have satisfied the requirements of Appendix C and no further sampling under Appendix C is required. - C.2 Specific Sampling Requirements for Discharges into an Impaired Stream Segment.
-A summary of tThe sampling results for the pollutants for which the water body is impaired must be submitted to EPD's Watershed Protection Branch with the through annual report NetDMR.
-The annual report must identify the applicable impaired waters benchmark value and state whether the facility has passed or failed the impaired waters benchmark requirement for the twelve (12) month sampling period.
-If no sampling was conducted because the listing criterion is toxicity, FCG (fish consumption guidelines), SB (shellfishing ban), CFB (commercial fishing ban) or TWR (trophic weighted residue value of mercury in fish tissue), then a statement to that effect must be submitted with the annual report.
+Permittees qualifying to discharge to impaired waterbodies under C.1.1, C.1.2, C.1.3.1, or C.1.3.2 have satisfied the requirements of Appendix C and no further sampling under Appendix C is required.

+C.2 Specific Sampling Requirements for Discharges into an Impaired Stream Segment.
+The sampling results for the pollutants for which the water body is impaired must be submitted through NetDMR.